VidalMiquel/SpringBoot/README.md

 For now, I'm using the Spring Boot Initializr (https://start.spring.io/) and creating a guide for reference.

 The current dependency applied is "Spring Web."
 We are connected to an endpoint, launching some POST, GET and DELETE requests.

+ Moreover, we have defined an hexagonal system folder using the following layers: Presentation, Infrastrucutre, Application and Domain.